|Nutritional Guidelines (per serving)|

 Make your own Chinese 5 spice powder seasoning mix using either ground or whole spices.
 This fragrant mixture is delicious in any stir-fry recipe, or you can rub it onto chicken before you roast it.
 Also, try mixing a teaspoon with some oil and vinegar and use it to baste steak or pork while it's on the grill.

-Make sure that you use the freshest spices when making your own mixes.
+Make sure that you use the freshest spices when making your mixes.
 They should smell very strong and be very fragrant.
-For the freshest taste, grind your own spices from the whole type, but this mix is still very good made with pre-ground spices.
+For the freshest taste, grind your spices from the whole type, but this mix is still entirely made with pre-ground spices.

-If you can't find Szechwan pepper, use a combination of green, white, and black pepper.
-If you grind them yourself the flavors will be more intense.
+If you can't find Szechuan pepper, use a combination of green, white, and black pepper.
+If you grind them yourself, the flavors will be more intense.

 - 1 teaspoon ground star anise